José Gilberto Montoya

-José Gilberto Montoya is a researcher and infectious disease doctor.
+Dr. José Gilberto Montoya is a prominent researcher known for his contributions to the field of infectious diseases, particularly in the area of chronic fatigue syndrome (CFS) and the role of infectious agents in its development.
+His research has shed light on the potential involvement of pathogens and immune dysregulation in the pathophysiology of CFS.
 He was a Professor of Medicine in Infectious Disease at the Stanford University School of Medicine, where he led Stanford's Initiative on Chronic Fatigue Syndrome.
-He has worked on a wide variety of projects in this field including research focused on the efficacy of new smallpox vaccines.
-Additionally, he is the founder and co-director of the Immunocompromised Host Service and works at the Positive Care Clinic at Stanford.
+He has worked on a wide variety of projects, including research focused on the efficacy of new smallpox vaccines.
+Additionally, he was the founder and co-director of the Immunocompromised Host Service and works at the Positive Care Clinic at Stanford.
 He is originally from Cali, Colombia.

-Biography
+Education and career

-Montoya received a medical degree with honors from University of Valle.
+Montoya received a medical degree with honors from University of Valle in Colombia.

 He completed his residency in Internal Medicine at Tulane University.
 Montoya then completed his post-doctoral fellowship at Stanford University.